-You can apply to be an Election Day Worker by completing the online application found here.
+You can apply to be an Election Day Worker by completing and returning the online application found here.

-You will be notified by mail when your application has been received, processed, and you are selected to work.
-Processing includes the verfication of your address and registration status.
+You will be notified by phone or email when your application has been processed and you are selected to work.
+Processing includes the verification of your address and registration status (where applicable).
 If selected, you will then be scheduled for a training class.

 Where will I work?

-Polling places are located throughout the city in public and private schools, libraries, recreation centers, and churches.
-You will be assigned to a site near your home if possible.
-You may be asked to travel to other parts of the city to meet staffing needs for Election Day since some precincts may have more workers available than others.
+You may be asked to travel to other parts of the city to meet staffing needs on Election Day since some Vote Centers may have more available workers than others.

 What hours will I work?

-On the Monday prior to Election Day, all workers will meet at their assigned polling place to receive their supplies and set-up their work stations; this usually takes two to three hours.
-The exact time will be coordinated by the Precinct Captain and communicated to each worker approximately two weeks prior to the election.
+All workers will meet at their assigned Vote Center to receive their supplies and set-up their work stations; this usually takes two to three hours.
+The exact time will be coordinated by the Vote Center Coordinator and communicated to each worker prior to the election.

 Am I allowed to show support for a particular candidate if I am an Election Day Worker?

-No. Electioneering of any kind is not allowed inside Early Voting Centers and Election Day polling places.
-Do not wear or display any candidate paraphernalia while on-duty during Early Voting or on Election Day.
+No. Electioneering of any kind is not allowed inside Voting Centers during Early Voting and on Election Day.
+Please do not wear or display any candidate paraphernalia while on-duty during Early Voting or on Election Day.